 Memorial Hospital Miramar Family Birthplace

-Once your little one arrives, you both will be moved to one of our comfortable postpartum suites with a private bathroom, recliner chair or sleeper sofa for your partner, TV and free WiFi to help you feel right at home.
-We also have dedicated antepartum suites for our pregnant moms who require close monitoring.
+Once your little one arrives, you both will be moved to one of our comfortable postpartum suites with a private bathroom, recliner chair or sleeper sofa for your partner, TV, and free WiFi to help you feel right at home.
+We also have dedicated antepartum suites for our pregnant moms who require close monitoring prior to delivery.

 Our hospital has: